-Assignment: Wesleyan Christology
+Assignment 1: Wesleyan Christology

-Please watch the Hal Knight video (linked below in Bb) on Christology and answer the following questions.
+Please watch the Hal Knight video (linked in Bb) on Christology and answer the following questions.
 The response to each question should be at least 2 paragraphs.
-Please respond to two of your classmates and share how their answers helped you to think about evangelism differently.
-A one paragraph response is suffice.
+Please read your classmates answers and share in one paragraph any new insight or thought.

-1. How does Knight describe the shift from Jesus' message to the message shared by the early Christians?
-How does your congregation understand the good news?

-2. How does Knight describe the way the Wesley's understood atonement?
+- 1. How does Knight describe the shift from Jesus' message to the message shared by the early Christians?
+How does your congregation understand the good news? - 2.
+How does Knight describe the way the Wesley's understood atonement?